LucaBasilico/right-to-leftWriting/README.md

-# right-to-leftWriting
+# right-to-left Writing
-We will see a navbar with an Arabian style.
+##We will see a navbar with an Arabian style.
+##Arabian Translation

 If you want to translate a text into Arabian style, you have to use two options.